dunyaoguz/relational_data_modelling/README.md

 - `cd sparkify_data_modelling`
 - `brew install postgres` (if not already installed)
 - `pip install psycopg2` & `pip install psycopg2-binary` (if not already installed)
-- Replace the username argument in the postgres connection string with your own username (`create_tables.py`: line 7 and line 19, `test.ipnyb`: line 2, `etl.ipnyb`: line 8, `etl.py`: line 98)
+- Replace the username argument in the postgres connection string with your own username in each of the files (`create_tables.py`: line 7 and line 19, `test.ipnyb`: line 2, `etl.ipnyb`: line 8, `etl.py`: line 98)
 - `python create_tables.py`
 - `python etl.py`